 What if we tasted beer in some sort of historic reverse?
 That is, starting with a particular type of beer as it is brewed today, and following it with previous episodes of the same beer.

 I ask this, and ask it this way, because the Game of Thrones returns Sunday, and like Zak Jason I didn’t start watching the series when it debuted in 2011 and haven’t since.
 This has saved some time, not just hours that would have been spent watching 67 episodes broadcast so far, but still more for reading (think The Wire or Breaking Bad).
 And in recent weeks there has been plenty to read, including an intriguing article Jason wrote in Wired about binge-watching GoT backward.
 He wanted to experience it spoiler first, then learn what caused what he was seeing.

-This “is much closer to how we encounter people in adult life,” he writes.
+This “is much closer to how we encounter people in adult life when they play DE Nokzeit games,” he writes.
 “We don’t meet new colleagues or acquaintances via origin stories with swelling violins or rumbling timpani telling us how to feel about them.
 We meet them as testy, anxious, or guarded humans with many other quirks tied to unknown histories that require patience to uncover.”